CaseyScott/Discover-travel/README.md

 ## Features:
 -	Discover uses Google Maps api which displays the maps of their Searched country and city in either the website window view or they can choose to go full screen.
 -	By also using Google Places api, Discover allows users to choose one of the selectors to search different options in their desired location e.g.  Australia / Brisbane/ Hotel.
--	The YouTube links to some of the top travel destinations around the world, are there to inspire places of tourism.
+-	The YouTube links show users some of the top travel destinations around the world, they are there to inspire places of tourism.
 -	The general enquiries email form is to make direct contact with the developer for Bug reports, advertising on this site, business partnerships or general questions.

 ## Features left to implement: